Alan08t/portfolioReact/README.md

 # portfolioReact

-## This is my first experience working whit React.
+### This is my first experience working whit React.

 ![portfolioReact](public/images/portfolio_1.png)

+I've build it with create-react-app and styled with vanilla CSS.